 Every year the school participates in a worldwide Safer Internet Day to help raise even more awareness to our children and their families' online safety.

-Last year it was held on the 7th February 2017 with the theme 'Be the change: Unite for a better internet!
+Last year it was held on the 6th February 2018 with the theme

 We look forward to 2019!